Butter + flour + sugar + eggs + yogurt + berries = sheer heaven.

 Before we moved from Manhattan to the town I grew up in, we spent a few years in another town while our new house was being renovated.
 We lived in a huge apartment complex surrounded by vast, beautiful meadows, streams filled with tadpoles, froggies, fish, and all things cool to a curious, young, nature loving girl.
 I won’t regale you with the huge highway overpass that roared above us over the parking lot, or the main roadway with a constant barrage of passing cars less than a mile away.
 Instead, I will keep us in the place where nature loomed and bloomed, with not much time left.

-My fondest memory of this garden apartment complex of Eden, nestled within the asphalt, was the wild blackberry and raspberry bushes hidden in one small area tucked between the pussy willows, cattails, and thick brush.
-We would sit in the middle of this circle of bushes and pick plump, juicy, berries for hours, our lips, fingers and shirts stained purple and red.
-I took this for granted.
-Surely there’s wild bushes like this everywhere, right?
+My fondest memory of this garden apartment complex of Eden nestled within the asphalt, was the wild blackberry and raspberry bushes hidden in one small area tucked between the pussy willows, cattails, and thick brush.
+We would sit in the middle of this circle of bushes and pick plump, juicy berries for hours, our lips, fingers and shirts stained purple and red.
+I totally took this for granted; surely there’s wild bushes like this everywhere, right?
 When we moved into our new house, I figured I’d have a whole backyard of them!

-Unfortunately, the beautiful meadows and streams were eventually mowed down to build a modern, state -of-the art high school and more apartment complexes, but we were already moving out when this began.
-Once we moved into our new home, I forgot about wild berry bushes.
-I loved cooking, but basic stuff since I was too young to think about or dabble in preparations calling for berries, outside of fresh berries topped with cream.
+Unfortunately, the beautiful meadows and streams were eventually mowed down to build a modern, state-of-the-art high school, and more apartment complexes, but we were already moving out when this began.
+Once we moved into our new house, I forgot about wild berry bushes.
+I loved cooking and baking, but basic stuff since I was too young to think about or dabble in preparations calling for berries, outside of fresh berries topped with cream.

-I was falling madly in love with all things food, all things sweet and savory, all things plated and lovely.
+I was falling madly in love with all things sweet and savory, all things plated and lovely, all things food.

 You never know how good you had it until you want to cook and bake with it.